-4. Continue to maintain narrow road widths and narrow bridges that encourage slower speeds and thus increase safety as users travel along rustic roads.
+4. Continue to maintain narrow road widths and narrow bridges that encourage slower speeds and thus increase safety as users travel along rustic roads consistent with the Executive Regulations on "Width, Alignment, and Road Surface" and "Shoulders."

 Road Surfaces

 Road surfaces can become damaged when potholes form or the edges of the road erode.
 These are common problems on all roads in the county, but there is a perception that rustic roads receive less attention than other county roads.